pCYSl5EDgo/Csc-Manager/README.md

 ## Unity

 Provide that you use Unity Editor on a windows machine which installed via Unity Hub, you can find the `Microsoft.CodeAnalysis.CSharp.dll` in `C:\Program Files\Unity\Hub\Editor\2020.1.0a14\Editor\Data\Tools\Roslyn`.
+Change the version accoring to your environment.

 ## dotnet core

 Provide that you want to enable your `dotnet` command to handle correctly `IgnoresAccessChecksToAttribute`, you can find the `Microsoft.CodeAnalysis.CSharp.dll` in `C:\Program Files\dotnet\sdk\3.1.100\Roslyn\bincore`.
+Change the version accoring to your environment.

+## Visual Studio Code - OmniSharp

+Provide that you use Visual Studio Code on a windows machine you can find the `Microsoft.CodeAnalysis.CSharp.dll` in `%USERPROFILE%\.vscode\extensions\ms-vscode.csharp-1.21.9\.omnisharp\1.34.9`.
+Change the version accoring to your environment.

 # LICENSE